ryanmiville/glue/README.md

 # Glue

-This is a simple CLI to interact with glue jobs.
+This is a simple CLI to interact with AWS Glue services.

-At the time, it has one command: `glue backfill`.
-It will run a glue job for each day between a start and end date.

 ## Prerequisites